-We will use a set of course notes that take the place of the book.
-Everyone will have access to these notes through this web-site.
-You will need to thoroughly understand everything in the notes.
-Please read the notes before coming to class and I will indicate the reading on the course schedule.
+Everyone will have access to the book (download PDFs).
+You will need to thoroughly understand everything in the chapters.
+Please read the appropriate section before coming to class as indicated on the schedule.

 - Belegundu A. and T. Chandrupatla Optimization Concepts and Applications in Engineering, Prentice Hall, 1999.